 For movies opening November 14, 2008

-Quantum of Silence (PG-13 for sexuality, violence, and intense action sequences) Daniel Craig returns for his second go-round as James Bond for a mission which pits 007 against a diabolical villain (Mathieu Amalric) bent on controling one of the world’s most critical natural resources.
-Cast includes Dame Judi Dench, Jesper Christensen, Jeffrey Wright, Olga Kurylenko and Gemma Arterton.
+Quantum of Solace Daniel Craig returns in his second appearance, portraying James Bond.
+In this episode, the mission lines 007 up against Mathieu Amalric as a diabolical villain whose goal is to control one of the world’s most critical natural resources.
+The big-name supporting cast includes Dame Judi Dench, Jesper Christensen, Jeffrey Wright, Olga Kurylenko and Gemma Arterton.

-Slumdog Millionaire (R for violence, profanity and disturbing images) Romantic comedy, set in Mumbai, about an 18 year-old street urchin (Dev Patel) who becomes a TV contestant on India’s version of Who Wants to Be a Millionaire not for the money but to win back the heart of the girl (Freida Pinto) of his dreams.
-(In English and Hindi with subtitles)
+Slumdog Millionaire is a romantic comedy, set in Mumbai, India.
+Dev Patel plays an 18 year-old street kid who becomes a TV contestant on India’s version of Who Wants to Be a Millionaire.
+His goal was not to earn the money but to win back the heart of Freida Pinto, the girl of his dreams.

 The Alphabet Killer (Unrated) Crime thriller, based on a real-life case from the Eighties, revolving around a female police officer (Eliza Dushku) whose obsession with tracking down the serial child killer terrorizing Rochester, New York ended up costing her not only her fiance and job but her sanity, too.
 Cast includes Timothy Hutton, Cary Elwes and Bill Moseley.